 Welcome to FlyHealthy @ SEA.
-Stay up to date on actions we’re taking to support public health at SEA and learn about our commitment to a culture of safety and well-being.
+Stay up to date on actions we’re taking to support public health at Seattle-Tacoma International Airport (SEA) and learn about our commitment to a culture of safety and well-being.
 We post regular airport updates for the traveling public as new information is available.

 - See a weekly dashboard of airport traffic